auzaluis/ML_course-shiny/README.md

 # ML_course-dashboards
-This repo contains the following subject: Dashboards
+This repo contains the following subject: Dashboards with Shiny